BrianBeeler/weather-app/README.md

 # Possible Improvements
       - Authentication
       - Refacter all services and api logic with async/await
+      - Get deployment working with a hosted database config

 # Proudest moment
       - In app.js Promise.All worked like expected on almost the first try